pymc-devs/pymc-examples/examples/ode_models/ODE_Lotka_Volterra_multiple_ways.myst.md

 ```

 **Notes:**
-If we ran the samplers for long enough to get good inferences, we would expect them to converge on the same posterior probability distributions, with the exception of SMC when using a distance parameter (SMC e=1 and SMC e=10).
-When using a distance parameter, the model does not include a likelihood function and therefore represents a different posterior probability distribution than the other models.
+If we ran the samplers for long enough to get good inferences, we would expect them to converge on the same posterior probability distributions.
+This is not necessarily true for Aproximate Bayssian Computation, unless we first ensure that the approximation too the likelihood is good enough.
+For instance SMCe=1 is providing a wrong result, we have been warning that this was most likely the case when we use `plot_trace` as a diagnostic.
+For SMC e=10, we see that posterior mean agrees with the other samplers, but the posterior is wider.
+This is expected with ABC methods.
+A smaller value of epsilon, maybe 5, should provide a posterior closer to the true one.

 +++